 Beshara also stressed the importance of networking and social capital.
 Both of these skills are so undeniably important in the entrepreneurial community, and they can lead you to a world of opportunities and resources.
 But perhaps most importantly, Beshara stressed the importance of a mission and persuasive communication.
 “Make sure that you’re building whatever you’re building with a HUGE mission.
 This is rare, but here lies the value in it.”

 Beshara is right.
 Wake Forest is the perfect time to do.
-So, choose to spend your time wisely.
-Put yourself out there and take advantage of the incredible resources that Wake Forest has to offer.
-Build up that social network, and choose to live out your mission.
+Spend your time wisely and take advantage of all the resources that Wake Forest has to offer.
+Build up a social network, and choose to live out your mission.
 And fail.
 Fail, fail, fail.
 Failure is not something to be afraid of.
 The more you fail, the closer you are to achieving success.